BibleGet-I-O/bibleget-wordpress/readme.txt

 == Description ==

-Once the plugin is installed, you will find the "BibleGet" Gutenberg block in the "widgets" section of the block editor.
+Once the plugin is installed, you will find the "Bible quote" Gutenberg block in the "widgets" section of the block editor.
 Also available is a shortcode [bibleget] that you can use to insert Bible quotes in articles or pages from different versions of the Bible in different languages.

 The text of the Bible quotes are retrieved from the BibleGet service endpoint *[https://query.bibleget.io](https://query.bibleget.io "BibleGet Service endpoint")*.